goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Realizing Your Skills.md

 | A            | 18         |
 | S            | 24         |

+Other topics related to the use and maintenance of limit points is discussed in detail in the [Harnessing the Limit Pool](../0300%20-%20The%20Rules%20of%20Engagement/Harnessing%20the%20Limit%20Pool.md) section of the third chapter, [The Rules of Engagement](../0300%20-%20The%20Rules%20of%20Engagement/0300%20-%20The%20Rules%20of%20Engagement.md).

 ## Plus Ultra Points

-**Plus Ultra Points** are a special resource available to valiant heroes or nefarious villains, earned exclusively by award from the Gamemaster for intriguing, compelling, creative, or exciting behavior during play or as a result of rolling a Natural when the value is 20.

-These represent the pinnacle of a hero or villain's resolve to carry out their ambitions in the world, often fueled by their intimate relationship with their Quirk.
-At key moments, these characters may align with or manifest their true potential in the world, and are empowered to do even more because of it.
+**Plus Ultra Points (PUPs)**  are a special resource which represent the displays of resolve by valiant heroes or nefarious villains in key moments as they carry out their ambitions in the world.
+In these moments, fueled by their intimate relationship with their Quirk, these characters may align with or manifest their true potential in the world, and are empowered even more because of it.

+Plus Ultra Points are typically granted to characters by the Gamemaster as a reward for intriguing, compelling, creative, or exciting behavior exhibited during play.
+They are also granted as a result of rolling a Natural when the value is 20.

 ## Quin

 ### Scholarships